Unemployment Insurance Tax (FUTA/SUTA): South Dakota

 - South Dakota's SUTA dumping law follows the federal model SUTA dumping law.
 See SUTA Dumping.

 - South Dakota law permits employers to voluntarily pay an additional UI contribution to obtain a lower rate.
 South Dakota law also permits two or more employers that are liable for payments in lieu of contributions to apply for a group account for the purpose of sharing the cost of benefits paid.
+Common paymasters are recognized.
 See Voluntary Contributions; Joint or Combined Accounts.

 - Employers must file quarterly contribution and wage reports by the last day of the month following the end of each calendar quarter.
 Report may be filed electronically, but it is not required.
 Penalties and interest are assessed for late reports and payments of contributions.
 See Quarterly Reporting Requirements.